 The Department appreciates the hard work and dedication that you, Mr. Arroyo and Ms. Tam have displayed in preparation of this document and looks forward to receiving San Fernando's adopted housing element.
 If you have any questions or need additional technical assistance, please contact Jennifer Seeger, of our staff, at (916) 263-7421.

 Sincerely,

-Glen A. Campora
+en A Campora

-Assistant Deputy Director
+Glen A. Campora Assistant Deputy Director